fynnay/anytype-docs/miscellaneous/migration-from-the-legacy-app.md

     <figure><img src="../.gitbook/assets/Join Anytype.png" alt="" width="354"><figcaption></figcaption></figure>

     </div>
 * Manually import selected Objects one by one from Legacy to Beta.
-You may want to do this if your Legacy vault / account has become messy but you have a few projects you’d like to carry over to Beta.
+You may want to do this if your Legacy vault / account has become messy, but you have a few projects you’d like to carry over to Beta.

 For these options, you’ll need to create a new vault, which will generate a new Key.